BinhMisfit/PSRMTE/README.md

 # Further Usage
-For any usage related to all codes and data used from our repositor, please cite our following paper:
+For any usage related to all codes and data used from our repository, please cite our following paper:

 ```
 @article{NGUYEN2022117096,